fluxninja/aperture/docs/content/concepts/rate-limiter.md

 Aperture Agent instantiates a copy of the _Rate Limiter_.
 Although each agent has its own copy of the component, they all share counters through a distributed cache.
-This means that they work together as a single _Rate Limiter_, providing seamless coordination and control across agents.
-The agents within an [agent group][agent-group] constantly share state and detect failures using a gossip protocol.
+This means that they work together as a single _Rate Limiter_, providing seamless coordination and control across Agents.
+The Agents within an [agent group][agent-group] constantly share state and detect failures using a gossip protocol.